bb3110/git/talk.md

 ### RCS (Revision Control System)

 * A file-level local version control system
+* Can be used by multiple collaborators on a shared file system

 ```bash
 $ date > latest_update.txt
 $ ci latest_update.txt
 latest_update.txt,v  <--  latest_update.txt
 enter description, terminated with single '.' or end of file: